bkesterbyld/maroon-potato/src/pages/usecases.md

           your next project
         content: >-
-          Standing up one-off databases for new projects and applications proliferates silos and increases maintenance and downstream analytic costs.
-With Above, it's possible to rapidly mirror what's in your big iron, SaaS, ERP, WMS, POS, CRM and other systems.
-These data models can be populated through connectors or through Above's API.
-Then the native logic tools can be used for cleansing and transformation as needed, without coding.
+          Standing up one-off databases for new projects and applications proliferates silos and increases maintenance costs.
+Above provides a Digital Operations Environment to mirror key data from  big iron, SaaS, ERP, WMS, POS, CRM and other systems.
+Data can be populated through connectors or through Above's API.
+Above's Native logic tools can be used for cleansing and transformation as needed, without coding.

-          Once in Above's environment, data sets can be shared with colleagues and partners through direct access or by giving them a synced copy in any region.
-Data owners set the logic and rules for how data gets updated and synced.
-Business people can login to view data in a read-only mode—speeding up requirements lock and project timelines.
-          And since the data is in a single, flexible environment it can power future projects.
+          Once in this collaborative environment, data can be analyzed in real-time and workflow can be easily built across different data sets—enabling innnovative new capabilities such as:

+          * Real-time customer profiles

+          * Predicting availability of out-of-stock products

+          * Powering virtual shopping experiences

+          * Service appointment scheduling

+          * Global inventory views

+          .
         video_embed_html: ''
         media_position: left
         media_width: fifty